laro/Cilia/README.md

           free(array)
       }
       ```
-    - Subscript access for raw pointers is `unsafe`:
+    - Accessing raw pointers is consifered `unsafe`:
       Recommended to _not_ use it anyway, except for implementation of abstractions (like `Array`, `Vector`, `Matrix`, ...).
     - Actually this is how to handle pointer to array of `Int` "properly":
       ```